Mitch Haniger Player Props: Giants vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective nine K/9, which ranks 13th in MLB.
+- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 12th in the league.

-- The Pirates have a 3.87 team ERA that ranks ninth across all MLB pitching staffs.
+- The Pirates' 4.07 team ERA ranks 11th among all league pitching staffs.

-- Pirates pitchers combine to surrender 50 home runs (one per game), the second-fewest in baseball.
+- The Pirates give up the sixth-fewest home runs in baseball (52 total, one per game).

-- The lefty last appeared on Tuesday against the Texas Rangers, when he went 5 1/3 innings, allowing five earned runs while giving up seven hits.
+- The right-hander last pitched on Wednesday against the Texas Rangers, when he went 5 2/3 innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.